muditgarg48/gesture_based_device_control/README.md

         python -m venv {name of virtual env}
         ```

-6. Checks if the virtual environment is active or not.
+6. Check if the virtual environment is active or not.
 If yes, proceed to the next step.
 Else, it activates the virtual environment using:

     For Windows:
     ```